nguoianphu/docker-elk/README.md

     sysctl vm.max_map_count

-### On Windows and Docker Toolbox
+### On Windows and Docker Toolbox (boot2docker)

     # the default machine
     docker-machine ssh default
     sudo sysctl -w vm.max_map_count=262144

-    # or in one commend
+    # it will be re-set after you re-boot your Windows host

+    # To make the setting persistent
+    sudo vi /var/lib/boot2docker/profile
+    # Add this line into the profile file
+    sysctl -w vm.max_map_count=262144
+    # Then re-start the Docker VM to check
+    exit
+    docker-machine restart
-    docker-machine ssh default "sudo sysctl -w vm.max_map_count=262144"
+    docker-machine ssh default "sysctl vm.max_map_count"

-This setting on Docker Toolbox (boot2docker) will be reset after rebooting the Docker host.
-I'm still finding the soution. :(

 ## Build and run